LBNL-ETA/pyWinCalc/readme.md

 shgc = pywincalc.calc_shgc(products, gaps, standard, width, height) # calculate U-value according to ISO15099
 ```

-For systems with more than one layer there must be a gap defined between each layer.
+For systems with more than one solid layer there must be a gap defined between each solid layer.
 Here is an example of how to calculate values for a tripple layer system.
-In this example the first and third layers are CLEAR\_6 (NFRC 103) while the second layer is CLEAR\_3 (NFRC 102).
-And where the first and second layers are separated by a 1.27cm air gap while the second and third layers are separated by a 2cm argon gap.
+In this example the first and third solid layers are CLEAR\_6 (NFRC 103) while the second solid layer is CLEAR\_3 (NFRC 102).
+The first and second solid layers are separated by a 1.27cm air gap layer and the second and third layers are separated by a 2cm argon gap layer.

 ```
 import pywincalc

 standard = "standards/W5_NFRC_2003.std" # path to the standard file.
 All other files referenced by the standard file must be in the same directory

-solid_layer_1  = "products/CLEAR_3.DAT"
+solid_layer_1  = "products/CLEAR_6.DAT"
-solid_layer_2  = "products/CLEAR_6.DAT"
+solid_layer_2  = "products/CLEAR_3.DAT"
-solid_layer_3  = "products/CLEAR_3.DAT"
+solid_layer_3  = "products/CLEAR_6.DAT"

 solid_layers = [solid_layer_1, solid_layer_2, solid_layer_3]